 - Color meaning and effect has to do with context

 When deciding on a color scheme for your PowerPoint slides, consider these colors and what they mean:

 Blue: Like the ocean, the color blue gives off a feeling of calm and relaxation.
-When it comes to PowerPoint designs, it’s your safest bet.
-Aside from its associations to tranquility, the color blue is also said to symbolize loyalty.
+Aside from its associations to tranquility, it also symbolizes loyalty.
 This is especially crucial for business presentations.
 If you want to build the trust of your audience, the color blue can help enhance your message.

 Green: Often associated with nature and the environment, the color green symbolizes abundance and life.
 These characteristics are important to convey during finance and investor presentations.
 The color green helps you convey a more positive outlook.
 It’s also said to be the color that’s “easiest” to the eyes.
 Some people also suggest that green can help jog their memory.

-Purple: The color purple is often associated with royalty and luxury.
-It portrays a feeling of dignity and exclusivity, which could be helpful for presentations in retail and real estate.
+Purple: Associated with royalty and luxury, this color portrays a feeling of dignity and exclusivity, which could be helpful for presentations in retail and real estate.
 It can also be appropriate for presentations in the creative industry.

 Black: Black is a powerful color, giving off a sense of sophistication.
 For presentations, make use of black when you want to deliver a more conservative and conventional message.
 As a background color, black can also serve as a great way to emphasize other colors in your slide.
-Because it’s neutral, it can be paired with any other color.
+Because it’s neutral, you can pair it with other colors.

 Featured Image: albastrica mititica via Flickr